yuehaowong/devOpsDemo/README-AWS.md

     - Give your dbinstance a meaningful name that indicates what database it will contain and which environment it's for.
 Set your Master username to `mmadmin`.

     - In typical production environments, you do not make your database publicly accessible.
 They should only be accessible from our EC2 server.
 We'll follow that rule here.

+    - Under `Connectivity -> VPC Security group` be sure to select 'Create New' to create a new security group in your default VPC (Virtual Private Cloud).
+Name it `mm-db-sg`.

     - Name your database `mmdb` and leave all other settings at their defaults.